9Queens/CatStealingApp/README.md

 - `Dockerfile` inside the Web API project
 - `docker-compose.yml` in the root folder of the solution
 - `entrypoint.sh` in the root <---- also tools to ensure that the file format will be preserved in LF (otherwise app will never start) !!!!
--  mssql-tools < --- to help you perform SQL queries and see the data live while hitting the API
+-  mssql-tools < --- to help you perform SQL queries and see the data live while hitting the API directly from the container

 ## Getting Started